Year 11 (Stage 1) Curriculum

 Full year (two semesters)

-You will extend mathematical skills in ways that apply to practical problem-solving.
+Students will extend mathematical skills in ways that apply to practical problem-solving.
 A problem-based approach is integral to the development of mathematical models using the associated key ideas in the topics covered.
 These topics include a diverse range of applications of mathematics, including personal financial management, measurement and trigonometry, the statistical investigation process, modelling using linear and non-linear functions, and discrete modelling using networks and matrices.

 Semester

-You will explore, analyse and apply the concepts of place, space, environment, interconnection, sustainability, scale and change.
+Students will explore, analyse and apply the concepts of place, space, environment, interconnection, sustainability, scale and change.
 Identification of patterns and trends that consider geographical relationships and interdependencies will be explored.
 This knowledge promotes a more sustainable way of life and an awareness of social and spatial inequalities.

 Semester